Aviah/one-click-django-polls-tutorial/tutorial_part6.md

    		question = get_object_or_404(Question, pk=question_id)
    		return render(request, 'polls/results.html', {'question': question})

-Add the results.html template:
+Add the `results.html` template:

 	you@dev-machine: nano templates/polls/results.html

-After the edit it should look like this:
+After the edit, it should look like this:

 	{% extends "base.html" %}